Thomas Conzelmann (T.)

 Supervision

-I regularly supervise MA and BA theses in the following areas: International Relations, Global Governance, North-South Relations, Foreign Policy, External Relations of the EU (in particular to developing countries), Corporate Social Responsibility
+I regularly supervise MA and BA theses in the following areas: Geo-economic policies of the EU, Global Governance, Foreign Policy, Corporate Social Responsibility

 Work for third parties